tyrzen/uwrss/README.md

 ## About

-This Rust program is designed to fetch job listings from Upwork based on a query and send the results to a specified email address.
+This program is designed to fetch job listings from upwork based on a query and send the results to a specified email address.

 ## Features